 However, the more expensive Baby Lock combos (like the Baby Lock Triumph, which costs around $5,000) should be good.

-One of the newer combo models that’s not very expensive is Bernette b48.
+One of the newer combo models that are not very expensive is Bernette b48.

 The Best Coverstitch Machines